 Questions About Herpes

 Genital herpes is a sexually transmitted disease (STD) caused by the herpes simplex viruses type 1 (HSV-1) or type 2 (HSV-2).
 Most genital herpes is caused by HSV-2.
 Most individuals have no or only minimal signs or symptoms from HSV-1 or HSV-2 infection.
-When signs do occur, they typically appear as one or more blisters on or around the genitals or rectum.
-The blisters break, leaving tender ulcers (sores) that may take two to four weeks to heal the first time they occur.
+When signs do occur, they typically appear as 1 or more blisters on or around the genitals or rectum.
+The blisters break, leaving tender ulcers (sores) that may take 2 to 4 weeks to heal the first time they occur.
 Any time a person notices symptoms that are unusual, it’s best to be examined right away.
-To find a list of testing locations near you, simply go to “Testing Locations” located under the “Resources” tab on the homepage.
+To find a list of testing locations near you, simply go to “Testing locations” located under the “Resources” tab on the home page.

 Yes.
 Genital herpes can still be transmitted while using a condom.
 Genital herpes is passed from person to person through skin to skin contact.
 Genital herpes is found in and released from the sores that it causes, but it can also be released between outbreaks from skin that does not appear to have a sore.
 So if the genital herpes sore is on an area of skin that is not covered by the condom, it is possible for transmission to happen even while using a condom.
 For more information about herpes see the “Resources” link on the home page.